intel/beignet/backend/doc/flat_address_space.md

 No support for stateless in required messages
 ---------------------------------------------

-Furthemore, in IVB, we are going four types of messages to implement the loads and the stores
+Furthermore, in IVB, we are going four types of messages to implement the loads and the stores

 - Byte scattered reads.
 They are used to read bytes/shorts/integers that are not